luau-lang/site/_pages/library.md

 Used to write data from a string into the buffer at specified offset.

-Offset should be a positive integer number and the value starts at 0.
+Offset should be an integer number and the value starts at 0.

 If an optional 'count' is specified, only 'count' bytes are taken from the string.

-Count should be a positive integer number and cannot be larger than the string length.
+Count should be an integer number and cannot be larger than the string length.

 ```
 function buffer.copy(target: buffer, targetOffset: number, source: buffer, sourceOffset: number?, count: number?): ()